neodroid/tower-of-hanoi-pvp/index.md

 # Tower Puzzle Game

+Created by **Kevin Ahmad Faisal** and **Toby Nguyen**

+---

+## Game Description

-Welcome to the **Tower of Hanoi PvP**!
-This is a two-player game where each player moves blocks from their starting tower to their target tower, using intermediate towers.
+The Tower Puzzle Game is a two-player strategy game where each player aims to move all their blocks from their starting tower to their target tower, using intermediate towers labeled 'A', 'B', 'C', etc.

 ## How to Play

-1. **Objective:**
-   - Move all your blocks from the starting tower to the target tower.
+- **Objective:** Be the first to move all your blocks to your target tower.
+- **Setup:**
+  - Choose the number of middle towers (minimum of 3).
+  - Choose the number of blocks for each player (minimum of 3).
+  - Start the game to generate the towers and blocks.
+- **Gameplay:**
+  - Players take turns moving one block at a time.
   - Blocks can be moved to any tower but cannot be placed on top of a smaller block.
+  - Use the drag-and-drop interface to move blocks.
+  - **No Repeating Positions:** Players cannot make a move that results in a game state that has occurred previously.
+If a move would repeat a previous position, it is not allowed, and the player must choose a different move.
-   - The first player to successfully move all their blocks to their target tower wins.
+- **Winning the Game:** The first player to successfully move all their blocks to their target tower wins.

-2. **Controls:**
-   - **Drag and Drop:** Click and drag your blocks to move them to another tower.
-   - **Turn-Based Play:** Players take turns moving one block at a time.

-## Game Features

-- **Customizable Gameplay:** Choose the number of middle towers and blocks for varied difficulty.
-- **Visual Representation:** Towers are labeled for easy identification.
-- **Intuitive Controls:** Simple drag-and-drop mechanics.

-## License

-This project is licensed under the MIT License.

 ---